ruziniuuuuu/ME5413_Final_Project_Group10/report_typ/main.typ

     columns: 1,
     image("assets/random_point.png", width: 90%),
   ),
-  caption: [random point in box room],
+  caption: [Random point in box room],
 ) <fig:rondom_point>

 We employed the `find_object_2d` package, which uses the SIFT feature detection algorithm for image matching.
 The find object node is added to the `navigation.launch` file and remaps and subscribes to the topics shown in @fig:launch_find_object_3d.

-The package loads images of numbers on box3 from different angles as a dataset, as shown in @fig:box3_images
+The package loads images of numbers on box3 from different angles as a dataset, as shown in @fig:box3_templates.

 #figure(
   placement: auto,